Hindu genealogy registers at Haridwar: History

-In Hinduism, Haridwar is a revered site principally because the Ganges river leaves the Himalayas to enter the Gangetic plain at this point.
-The region of the Himalayas is viewed as the Devabhūmi (“Land of the Gods”) and Haridwar is where the Ganges descends to the earth.
+In Hinduism, Haridwar is a revered site, principally because the Ganges River leaves the Himalayas to enter the Gangetic plain at this point.
+The region of the Himalayas is also named the Devabhūmi (“Land of the Gods”), and Haridwar is where the Ganges descends to the Earth.
 The earliest written record from the 7th century described it as a place of religious pilgrimage:

 Not far from the town, and standing by the Ganges river, is a great Deva temple, where very many miracles of divers [sic] sorts are wrought.
 In the midst of it is a tank…[through which]…the Ganges river is led by an artificial canal.
 The men of the five Indies call it “the gate of the Ganga river.”
 This is where religious merit is found and sin effaced.
 There are always hundreds and thousands of people gathered together here from distant quarters to bathe and wash in its waters.
 Benevolent kings have founded here a “house of merit”…endowed with funds for providing choice food and medicines to bestow in charity...